Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 Unless you and your spouse agree to deal with the home in another way, they can apply to Court for an order for sale.
 Such an order would not ordinarily be made until a final hearing.

-In making the decision, the court will consider a number of factors.
+In making the decision, the court will consider several factors.
 These include:

 • Standard of living.